Lithemba352/AI-Personalized-Learning/README.md

 ## Description
 An AI-driven platform that personalizes learning experiences by adapting to individual student needs, tracking progress, and providing actionable insights.

+## Language and Design Decisions
+Java was selected for this project because it aligns well with object-oriented principles and offers robust support for implementing creational design patterns.
+I personally chose Java because I am more comfortable using it, which made it easier to focus on applying the patterns correctly.

+All six major creational patterns were applied using only the classes present in the UML Class Diagram, ensuring a clean, pattern-focused structure.
+The patterns were separated into individual packages under `creational_patterns/` for clarity and maintainability.
+Unit testing was done using JUnit 5, and validation was added to the builder pattern to avoid incomplete object construction.

 ## Links
 - [SPECIFICATION.md](./SPECIFICATION.md)
 - [ARCHITECTURE.md](./ARCHITECTURE.md)